dev-cafe/autocmake/doc/developers/bootstrap.rst

 not overwritten by the script)::

   cmake/
+      autocmake.cfg      # edit this file
       update.py          # no need to edit
-      autocmake.cfg  # edit this file
       lib/
           config.py      # no need to edit
+          docopt/
               docopt.py  # no need to edit

-Note that all other listed files are overwritten (use version control!).
+Note that all other listed files are overwritten (use version control).

 Generating the CMake infrastructure